20. Lateral Inhibition: Spontaneous symmetry allows spontaneous developmental patterning

 bokeh.io.show(LI_2cell_layout)

-As we can see, in a two-cell system these dynamics (in this particular parameter regime) lead to a divergence in the states of the two cells.
+These plots show that the two-cell system can evolve into anti-correlated states, in which each cell takes on either high or low Delta expression.
 When the initial Notch concentrations of the two cells are equal, this divergence follows a “winner-takes-all” process where the cell that starts with a higher Delta concentration ends up in the high-Delta state.

-But by using the sliders to alter the intial values of the Notch concentration as well, you can see that the full relationship is a bit more subtle.
+By using the sliders above to alter the initial values of the Notch concentration, you can see that the full relationship is a bit more subtle.
 Is it always guaranteed that the two cells will end up in divergent cell states?
-No— try moving around the slider for the \(n_R\) parameter to see how the system behaves both in regions of low cooperativity and in regimes of high cooperativity.
-We can see that having the cells the cells go to diverging states, which is a prerequisite for patterning, is not necessarily a guarantee in our system.
+No— try moving around the slider for the \(n_R\) parameter to see how the system behaves both in regions of low ultrasensitivity and in regimes of high ultrasensitivity.
+Overall, we see that cells can reach opposite states, which is a prerequisite for patterning.
+However, this behavior is not guaranteed for all parameters.

 Expanding beyond a two-cell system